bim-g/wepesi-metadata-generator/README.md

 `Metadata generator` help you generate metadata for your web page with caring about the platform to be suppoterd.
 The oly thing is to provide information required.

 # Integration
+You can install via composer `composer require wepesi/metadata`.
 The fist step required to is to call  `structure` a static method that give u the possibility to access the method defined.